Notholithocarpus: Ecology

 Tanoak is shade tolerant and benefits from disturbances.
-It is susceptible to wildfire, wounds from which are exploited by rot fungi.
-It one of the species most seriously affected by "sudden oak death" (Phytophthora ramorum), with high mortality reported over much of the species' range.
+It is susceptible to wildfire and wounds that are exploited by rot fungi.
+It is one of the species most seriously affected by the disease "sudden oak death" (Phytophthora ramorum), with high mortality reported over much of the species' range.

 Fine hairs on the young leaves and twigs discourage deer from eating them.
-Various animals, including squirrels, deer and bears, eat the nuts.
+Various wildlife species depend on the large, oil-rich nuts for fattening up for the winter, including: band-tailed pigeons, squirrels, deer, elk, and bears.